Frequently Asked Questions

 How do I pay?

-You may pay in cash, by check, by credit card, or we can bill your insurance.
+You may pay in cash, by check, by credit card, we can bill your insurance or you may pay through Venmo using the QR code below.

 What are your hours of operation?